What if you had an amazing HVAC business but nobody knew it?

 We touched on the importance of social media earlier.
 When it comes to marketing HVAC services, social media platforms are some of your most effective digital marketing tools.

 That’s because you can get many of the marketing benefits of social media for free.
 While paid ads are effective, it costs nothing to start a business page for yourself on platforms like Facebook or Twitter.
-And it costs nothing for you to regularly post content online.
+And it costs nothing for you to post content online regularly.

 The real goal of social media marketing is to create a growing community of online fans.
 This is why your posts should go light on directly marketing yourself.
 Instead, post a mixture of useful info and user-friendly content like polls and contests.